GideonShils/Sudoku/README.md

 # Sudoku
 A simple java sudoku solver

-Run with space seperated grid text file as command line argument (see example.txt)
+Run with .txt file as command line argument (see example.txt for proper formatting)